codegrue/auto-translate-json/README.md

 ## Limitations

 - all files need to be in the same folder.
 This does not support structures where each language is in it's own subfolder.
-- this does not (yet) support nested terms.

 ## Release Notes